heyjianjing/eliu_summer_2024/README.md

 * Evaluate over 250,000 1D testing data points using Bayesian kernel regression in 30 seconds

 `14`
-* Use Bayesian kernel regression from `13` to optimize underlying function
+* Use Bayesian kernel regression from `13` to optimize the underlying (but unknown) function that generates data
 * Lower confidence bound and balance between exploitation and exploreation in optimization
 * Implement Bayesian optimization to minimize a 1D function